hn374/Developer-Notes/Compsci.md

 ## Encapsulation

 Encapsulation is achieved when each object keeps its state private, inside a class.
-Other objects don't have direct ass to this state.
+Other objects don't have direct access to this state.
 Instead, they can only call a list of public functions, called methods.

 ***